Living in a fast-paced environment makes us look at the cooking almost as a chore. And it shouldn’t be this way.

 To sharpen a knife, you start on the rough side and create a burr by slicing it opposite of how you would slice off a chunk of the stone.
 Grind the knife blade edge across the burr approximately halfway through the blade.
 There are different grinding techniques.
 Just grind one side of the blade for a one-sided edge (traditional Japanese style), or do both sides of the knife for a symmetrical grind.

-Once you are finished with the first part, (assuming it’s a combo Waterstone as the King 1000/6000 below) turn the stone over to the finer side to smooth out the burrs created on the blade.
+Once you are finished with the first part, (assuming it’s a combo water stone as the 1000/6000 grit) turn the stone over to the finer side to smooth out the burrs created on the blade.
 When it is smooth enough, alternate sides of your knife with every stroke.

 3. Cut on the right surfaces